 On 26 October 2018, the High Court handed down a judgment involving the Lloyds Banking Group's defined benefit pension schemes.
 The judgment concluded the schemes should be amended to equalise pension benefits for men and women in relation to guaranteed minimum pension benefits.
 The issues determined by the judgment arise in relation to many other defined benefit pension schemes.
-The Trustee of the Scheme is aware that the issue will affect the Scheme and will be further considering this at future meetings when decisions will be made as to the next steps.
+The Trustee of the Scheme is aware that the issue will affect the Scheme and, in preparation for equalising GMPs, has undertaken a GMP reconciliation exercise and a GMP rectification exercise.
 Under the ruling, schemes are required to backdate benefit adjustments in relation to GMP equalisation and provide interest on the backdated amounts.
 Based on an initial assessment of the likely backdated amounts and related interest the Trustee does not expect these to be material to the financial statements and therefore have not included a liability in respect of these matters in these financial statements.
 They will be accounted for in the year they are determined.